kubeflow/community/releases/handbook.md

 - Manage the communication with the community about the status of the Release or any help/blockers needed.
 - Approve & review the blog and slides announcing the Release.
 - Provide updates to the mailing list with the progress of the release
-* Coordinate directly with the WG liaisons and leads about dates and deliverables
+- Coordinate directly with the WG liaisons and leads about dates and deliverables
-* Coordinate with the Release Team Members for the progress of the release
+- Coordinate with the Release Team Members for the progress of the release
-* Ensure the WG leads have cut the necessary GitHub branches and tags for the different phases of the release
+- Ensure the WG leads have cut the necessary GitHub branches and tags for the different phases of the release
-* Host the weekly Release Team meetings
+- Host the Release Team meetings
-* Update the larger community on release status during the Kubeflow community meetings
+- Update the larger community on release status during the Kubeflow community meetings
-* Make sure the processes are being followed
+- Make sure the processes are being followed
-* Make decisions on releae date or go-no for each release
+- Make decisions on release date or go-no for each release

+### Release Manager Shadows

+Release Manager Shadows are community members interested in becoming a Release Manager.
+They work closely with the current Release Manager throughout the release cycle to learn the process and are prepared to lead future releases.

-### Documentation Lead
+### Product Owner

-The Documentation lead is responsible for working with the Release Team to coordinate documentation updates for the next Kubeflow release.
+The Product Owner is responsible for coordinating documentation updates, the release blog, and the final presentation for the Kubeflow release.
-If no members can serve as documentation lead, the release manager must take on the role.

 **Responsibilities:**
+- Ensure documentation is updated and accurate for the release
-* Identify and track new issues that require update to the documentation
+- Identify and track issues that require documentation updates
-* Work with contributors to modify the existing documentation to accurately represent any upcoming changes
-* Review documentation PRs to ensure quality following the website [Style Guide](https://www.kubeflow.org/docs/about/style-guide/)
-* Migrate the old website [version] documentation and updating it with the new release
+- Coordinate and publish the release blog post
+- Prepare the final release presentation and slides

 ### Preparation